sckott/openadds/README.md

 [![Build Status](https://travis-ci.org/sckott/openadds.svg)](https://travis-ci.org/sckott/openadds)

 `openadds` is an R client for data from [Openaddresses.io](http://openaddresses.io/).
-Data comes from
+Data comes from [http://data.openaddresses.io](http://data.openaddresses.io).

+The reason for creating this R client is that the data coming from OpenAddresses is heterogenous in many ways:

+* File types: sometimes provided as a csv, sometimes as a Shape file
+* Data fields: columns in each dataset vary.
+Some have no lat/long data, or if present are variously labeled `LON`/`LONGITUDE/LNG` etc., and address fields are especially variable

+This pacakge tries to make it easy to retreive the data, as well as combine data sets, and visualize.

 ## Install